sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 31-01-2018

+- https://github.com/developit/greenlet Multithreading made very easy and not verbose in js (ww)

 # 27-01-2018

 - https://github.com/akka-js/akka.js Akka compliant to Scala.js Oo